5.2 Supervised Machine Learning

 # Displaying the mean and standard deviation in parentheses for all continuous variables

-# Adding a column that displays the total number of samples for each variable.
-This will be 713 for all variables since we have no missing data
+# Adding a column that displays the total number of samples for each variable

 add_n() %>%

-# Adding a column that displays the p-value from an anova test
+# Adding a column that displays the p-value from a one-way ANOVA test

 as_flex_table() %>%